FUF's Mentorship Program

 ... is involved in a non-profit organization or does an internship within FUF.

 … Wants tips and advice from someone with experience of working professionally with global development issues / international cooperation.

 ... is available to plan meetings and meet with his mentor about 2-3 times during the semester.

 … Interested in sharing their knowledge and experience of working with global development issues / international cooperation to one or a couple of young people who are entering / are new to the labor market.

-… Available to plan meetings and meet one or more students about 2-3 times / semester for at least one semester.
+...available to plan meetings and meet one or more mentees about 2-3 times during the semester.

-Nagaad Kadir Abdimaxmud is the coordinator of the program on a non-profit basis.
+Ina Carlsson is coordinator of the program on a non-profit basis.
 Get in touch email@example.com if you want to become a mentor or have any questions about the mentorship program!